-- Not rectifying a PTV course error. - Riding any of the MA or PTV course prior to the competition. - Getting a score of zero on both stages of the MA for failure to enter the corridor within the three attempts. - Having two falls during the PTV phase. - Horse falling In Hand during PTV phase - If a competitor and/or a horse seems physically unable to continue a phase, the judges are entitled to stop the competitor by neutralizing the time and must inform the technical delegate as soon as possible.
+- Not rectifying a PTV course error. - Riding any of the MA or PTV course prior to the competition. - Getting a score of zero on both stages of the MA for failure to enter the corridor within the three attempts. - Having one two-falls during the PTV phase.
+(Ref to 6.10) - If a competitor and/or a horse seems physically unable to continue a phase, the judges are entitled to stop the competitor by neutralizing the time and must inform the technical delegate as soon as possible